Requires: 9-inch round baking pan

 Preheat oven to 180°C conventional oven (356° Fahrenheit/Gas 4).
-Ideally use a 9 inch round Anodized Aluminum cake pan – if you don’t have one, see tip for details.
-Grease cake pan by lightly buttering the base and sides with margarine or butter.
-Add a heaped tablespoon of 00 flour, then turn and shake the pan to coat the butter in flour on the sides of the baking pan.
+Grease a 9-inch round cake pan by lightly buttering the base and sides with margarine or butter.
+Line the base with baking paper.
+Add a heaped tablespoon of 00 flour, then turn and shake the tin to coat the butter in flour on the base and sides of the cake pan.

-Peel the 4 bananas.
+Peel the bananas.
 Slice the bananas lengthways on a small chopping board.
-Set aside 6 of the nicest looking slices in a plate to place on top of the cake before baking.
-Pour a small amount of lemon juice over the sliced bananas.
-Place the remaining banana slices in a small mixing bowl and use a fork to lightly mash.
-Stir the remaining lemon juice into the mashed banana mixture and set aside.
+Arrange banana slices to completely cover the base of the cake pan over the caramel.
+Place the remaining banana slices in a small mixing bowl, pour the lemon juice and use a fork to lightly mash and set aside.

 Using an electric mixer or hand beater, beat the egg whites with a pinch of salt until stiff peaks form.
 With the mixer (or hand beater) running, add the egg yolks, one at a time.
 Add the white and brown sugar, one tablespoon at a time, beating well after each addition, then add the vanilla essence.